ROYAL ENGINEERS OFFICERS’ WIDOWS SOCIETY PRIVACY STATEMENT

 How we safeguard your information

 Your information is kept in a secure and confidential environment and is accessible only to permitted processors whose access is password-protected.
 Personal information can be seen by those who administer your Membership.
-This is limited to the Secretary currently.
+This is limited to the Secretary and members of the Council.

 Any bank account details provided are used to set up payments with our bank and subsequently deleted.